mafintosh/bind-easy/README.md

 // try binding to a range of ports, fallback to any const server = await bind.tcp([8080, 8081, 8082])

-// try binding to a range of ports, fallback to any const server = await bind.tcp([8080, 8081, 8082])

 // try binding to a range of ports, fail if that cannot be done const server = await bind.tcp([8080, 8081, 8082], { allowAny: false })

+// try binding to a specific port and address, fallback to any port const server = await bind.tcp(8080, { address: '127.0.0.1' })

+// try binding to a specific port and address, fail if that cannot be done const server = await bind.tcp(8080, { address: '0.0.0.0', allowAny: false })

 // The same API applies for udp and dual mode